-Expungement Services: For those who qualify, I can expunge your record, which means that I can prepare and file the all necessary motions, orders and affidavits and perform any necessary follow-up to ensure that your criminal record has been sealed before applying for the job or housing that you need.
-We can even take your fingerprints at my office, if you are able to travel here.
-My office is located in Portland, Oregon, which is in Multnomah County.
-If you cannot travel to my office, most cities have a place where you can have your fingerprints taken for a nominal fee and we can handle your case via mail, fax and/or e-mail.
+Expungement Services: For those who qualify, we can expunge your record, which means that we can prepare and file the all necessary motions, orders and affidavits and perform any necessary follow-up to ensure that your criminal record has been sealed before applying for the job or housing that you need.
+We can even take your fingerprints at our office, if you travel here.
+Our office is located in Portland, Oregon, Multnomah County.
+If you cannot travel to our office, most cities have a business specializing in fingerprints for a nominal fee.
+Often police and sheriffs departments will take your fingerprints for a nominal fee.
+We can handle your case via mail, fax and/or e-mail.